wfdb/wfdb-spec/spec/HEADERS.md

 - **ADC resolution** (bits) [optional]:
   - It specifies the resolution of the analog-to-digital converter used to digitize the signal.
 Typical ADCs have resolutions between 8 and 16 bits.
-If this field is missing or zero, the default value is 12 bits for amplitude-format signals, or 10 bits for difference-format signals (unless a lower value is specified by the format field).
+  - If this field is missing or zero, it is interpreted to be 12 bits for amplitude-format signals, or 10 bits for difference-format signals, unless a lower value is specified by the format field.
   - This field can be present only if the ADC gain is also present.
     This field is separated from the previous field by whitespace.
 - **ADC zero** [optional]: